safwansamsudeen/quote-undistractor/README.md

 This Boost uses the excellent [Quotel - Quotes API](https://rapidapi.com/skjaldbaka17/api/quotel-quotes).
 The Free plan allows 100 requests/day: however, Þórður Ágústsson, the owner of the API has kindly offered me 4000 requests/day for free.

+## Installation

+Download the `quote-undistractor.crx` file from this repo, and read [this post](https://www.howtogeek.com/120743/how-to-install-extensions-from-outside-the-chrome-web-store/) to see how to install it on your computer.
+If that doesn't work, try searching online for instructions on installing `.crx` files.

 ## Configuration